beedemo/workflowLibs/README.md

 For more information on setting up and using Pipeline Global Libraries please see the documentation on GitHub: https://github.com/jenkinsci/workflow-plugin/tree/master/cps-global-lib.

 It is good practice to maintain your Pipeline Global Libraries in an external SCM, in addition to pushing to the Jenkins hosted workflowLibs Pipeline Global Library Git repoisitory.
-This also helps to managed sharing a Pipeline Global Library across multipe masters.
+This also helps to manage sharing a Pipeline Global Library across multipe masters.

 ##Global Steps
 ####mavenProject